romenrg/kata-word-wrap-js/README.md

 "[...] like a word processor [...].
 You break the line by replacing the last space in a line with a newline."

+If there are no spaces and the word is longer than the column number, the word should be split exactly at the column number.

 ## Running the program and tests

 ### Running the program